 Energy Exploration Technologies is a renewable energy technology company focused on two things.

-- More efficient access to sustainable lithium production using direct extraction technology.
+- More efficient access to sustainable lithium production using Direct Lithium Extraction (DLE) technology.

 - Technology enabling solid state battery electrolytes.

 The company is changing the way humanity is powering our world and storing clean energy with breakthrough lithium-ion technology and energy storage solutions.

 EnergyX was conceived on New Years 2018, and incorporated on December 18, 2018 in San Juan, Puerto Rico.

 Humanity is going through a critical tipping point right now with global temperatures at an all time high.
 Most of this is caused by human CO₂ emissions.
 We need to transition the world’s energy supply to sustainable forms with vast energy storage systems to avoid CO₂ emissions and global warming.
 Read More.